Andy Davey (undercover alias of Andy Coles)

 He took his mother's maiden name of Davey for his cover.

 It is not clear if he took the identity of a deceased child.
 If the legend created for his cover persona was based on the younger age presented, then no Andy Davey born in the appropriate period is on record as having died young.
 However, if it was based on closer to his actual age, a there are number of possibilities, including several Andrew Daveys born and died around 1960.

 In autumn 1992, as part of his cover, he took in a dog from a local sanctuary.
 Called, Lucy, she was a boisterous dog and very friendly, though with a deep-seated separation anxiety that lead her to shred furniture if left alone for any length of time.
 She would often travel with him in his van. but his relationship with her was described as awkward and not very hands on.
-One person noted that though it was clear Lucy worshipped him, they did not come across as compatible'.
+One person noted that though it was clear Lucy worshipped him and he clearly looked after her, they did not come across as compatible'.
 Towards the end of his deployment, Andy returned Lucy to the sanctuary, her furniture shredding habits unchanged.
 She was re-homed to another animal rights activist with whom she remained.

 'Jessica' (a pseudonym) was an animal rights activist based in London in 1992 when she first encountered Andy Davey.
 At the time she was living in Upton Park in East London with other activists.
 Andy Davey was one of the visitors to the house, regularly just turning up.
 He made a move on her one night, that did not start with a conversation or expression of feeling.
 In her words: